256.014 State and county systems.

 Subdivision 1.
 Establishment of systems.
 The commissioner of human services shall establish and enhance computer systems necessary for the efficient operation of the programs the commissioner supervises, including:

-(1) management and administration of the food stamp and income maintenance programs, including the electronic distribution of benefits;
+(1) management and administration of the food stamp, food support, and income maintenance programs, including the electronic distribution of benefits;

 (2) management and administration of the child support enforcement program; and